irfansofyana/k8s-litellm-poc/README.md

 - No secrets in plain text in ConfigMaps or environment variables

 ### Local Charts
-- Charts are pulled locally to `charts/` directory for offline deployment
+- Charts are included in the repository in the `charts/` directory
-- Version control friendly (add `charts/` to `.gitignore`)
-- No internet dependency after initial pull
+- No need to pull charts separately - ready for offline deployment

 ## E2E verification (LiteLLM -> Postgres via Docker Compose)